-Annex B (informative): Example traffic profiles
+Annex B (informative): Example hourly traffic distribution profiles

 The 24-hour time distribution over the states is based on the estimated typical traffic behaviour for a variety of user types.
+These traffic profiles are just examples and they might or might not be representative for an actual network.

 NOTE: Further study is required to understand the effects of fluctuating crosstalk caused by systems transitioning between the L2/L3 and L0 states.
 This will potentially cause degradation in the performance of rate adaptive ADSL systems and therefore operators may decide to constrain the number of state transitions, which would result in a system spending longer in higher power modes.